List of modern great powers: United States (1848–)

 The military of the United States is a naval-based advanced military with by far the highest military expenditure in the world.
 The United States Navy is the world's largest navy, with the largest number of aircraft carriers, and military bases all over the world.
-The US had the largest nuclear arsenal in the world during the first half of the Cold War, and keeps the second-largest to this day; one of the largest armies in the world and the largest air force in the world.
+The US had the largest nuclear arsenal in the world during the first half of the Cold War and still maintains the second-largest; it also has one of the largest armies and the largest air force in the world.
 Under the NATO nuclear sharing program, the United States provides nuclear weapons to protect several NATO states.
 The US also possesses a powerful global intelligence network in the Central Intelligence Agency.

-The cultural impact of the US, often known as Americanization, is seen in the influence on other countries of US music, TV, films, art, and fashion, as well as the desire for freedom of speech and other guaranteed rights its residents enjoy.
+The cultural impact of the US, often known as Americanization, is evident in the influence of US music, TV, films, art, and fashion on other countries, as well as in the desire for freedom of speech and other guaranteed rights that its residents enjoy.
 Various styles of music born in the US have become globally influential.

 Following the conclusion of the Cold War, the US enjoyed a short period of absolute dominance, stretching from 1993 to 2001.
-The subsequent War on Terrorism, second invasion of Iraq, the response to the Great Recession and the COVID-19 pandemic in the United States were all seen to damage the credibility of the United States.
+The subsequent war on terrorism, second invasion of Iraq, the response to the Great Recession and the COVID-19 pandemic in the United States were all seen to damage the credibility of the United States.

 The United States intervenes and can hold a military presence in several countries, notably Afghanistan, Somalia, and Iraq.
 The US is able to strike around the world, as it proved during anti-terror operations like the killing of Osama Bin Laden, or the assassination of Qasem Soleimani.

-In 2011, the U.S. had 10 major strengths according to Chinese scholar Peng Yuan, the director of the Institute of American Studies of the China Institutes for Contemporary International Studies.
-He noted that the United States had a sizable population (300 million), enjoys its position as a two-ocean power, and has abundant natural resources.
+In 2011, the U.S. had 10 major strengths, according to Chinese scholar Peng Yuan, the director of the Institute of American Studies of the China Institutes for Contemporary International Studies.
+He noted that the United States has a sizable population (300 million), enjoys its position as a two-ocean power, and has abundant natural resources.
 Besides, he believed that the United States' military muscle, high technology, fair education system, cultural power, cyber power, allies (as the United States has more allies than any other state), global force projection, intelligence capabilities (as demonstrated by the killing of Osama bin Laden), intellectual think tanks and research institutes, and strategic power lead the United States into the superpower status it now enjoys.
 However, he noted that the recent breakdown of bipartisanship in the US, economic slowdown, intractable deficits and rising debt, societal polarization, and the weakening of US institutional power since the US can no longer dominate global institutions, are the current flaws of the United States' power.

-Regardless of its recent issues, the economic, technological and military dominance of the United States keep the country as the world's foremost great power for the time being.
+Despite its recent issues, the United States' economic, technological, and military dominance keeps it the world's foremost great power for the time being.